Trung28899/On-Card/README.md

 3. Tasks to be done:

-- Fully back-end implemented[]:
-  +, Connected to firebase storage[DONE]
-- application beta finish[]

-- Learn firestore[]

 4. Improvement tasks:

 - Implement modal for error instead of alerting it (sign in, sign up, retrieve password) []
 - Implement view password for needed TextBoxes

-PROGRESS:

-NEED TO UPDATE THE STORE AFTER LOGGED IN WITH DATA